musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 aws_lex_bot.classifieds: Creation complete after 1s [id=Classifieds]
 ```

-Now if you navigate to your AWS console and search for "Lex", you will notice that a bot was created.
+Now, if you navigate to your AWS console and search for "Lex," you will notice that a bot was created.

 ![Bot created](../images/bot_created.png)

-If you click on the bot you will also notice the `CreatePost` intent.
+You will also notice the `CreatePost` intent if you click on the bot.

 ![Intent created](../images/intent_created.png)

-To clean up and delete all resources when done, you can run `terraform destroy`.
-Let's run the destroy command and make it a habit to avoid incurring AWS costs on test environments.
-Once you run the command you will see the following output.
+You can run ' terraform destroy' to clean up and delete all resources when done.
+For example, let's run the destroy command and make it a habit to avoid incurring AWS costs on test environments.
+Once you run the command, you will see the following output.

 ```txt
 Plan: 0 to add, 0 to change, 2 to destroy.